 Employee engagement has been at the top of the HR agenda for a long time now, but it seems a lot of managers still don’t understand why they should take good care to make a workplace somewhere people want to work.
-Leaders who practice value-centred leadership find that gratitude is a good starting point.
-In the workplace, gratitude can positively impact such factors as job satisfaction, loyalty and team cohesion while reducing staff turnover and increasing organisational profitability and productivity.
+Leaders who practice value-centered leadership find that gratitude is a good starting point.
+In the workplace, gratitude can positively impact such factors as job satisfaction, loyalty, and team cohesion while reducing staff turnover and increasing organizational profitability and productivity.

 The feel-good factor

 Employees who feel valued will work harder; it’s as simple as that!
 A study reported by Harvard Medical School and completed by researchers at the Wharton School, University of Pennsylvania proves the point: “Researchers randomly divided university fundraisers into two groups.
 One group made phone calls to solicit alumni donations in the same way they always had.
 The second group, assigned to work on a different day, was given a pep talk from the director of giving, who told the fundraisers she was grateful for their efforts.
 During the following week, the university employees who heard her message of gratitude made 50% more fund-raising calls than those who did not.”

 People feel better about themselves if their boss thanks them, and will work harder for a grateful boss.
 Dave Skibinki, CEO of SnapMD, a software company illustrates the virtuous circle: “Every business owner has limited resources to compensate their employees for their work, but every business owner has an unlimited supply of thank you’s.
 Second, every business survives due to its customers.
 If you are in the habit of saying thank you to your staff, they can then say thank you to customers.
 You are in essence creating a culture of gratitude.
 That’s a good thing for any business.”